 We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Enterprise Application Integration.
 By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
-In the Enterprise Application Integration category, IBM WebSphere Message Broker has a market share of about 3.5%.
+In the Enterprise Application Integration category, IBM WebSphere Message Broker has a market share of about 3.0%.
 Other major and competing products in this category include:

 IBM Integration Bus is IBM's integration broker from the WebSphere product family that allows business information to flow between disparate applications across multiple hardware and software platforms.
 Rules can be applied to the data flowing through the message broker to route and transform the information.
 The product is an Enterprise Service Bus providing connectivity between applications and services in a service-oriented architecture.

-56% of IBM WebSphere Message Broker customers are in United States and 6% are in United Kingdom.
+54% of IBM WebSphere Message Broker customers are in United States and 6% are in United Kingdom.

-Of all the customers that are using IBM WebSphere Message Broker, 24% are small (<50 employees), 36% are medium-sized and 40% are large (>1000 employees).
+Of all the customers that are using IBM WebSphere Message Broker, 20% are small (<50 employees), 37% are medium-sized and 42% are large (>1000 employees).

-Of all the customers that are using IBM WebSphere Message Broker, 49% are small (<$50M), 8% are medium-sized and 36% are large (>$1000M).
+Of all the customers that are using IBM WebSphere Message Broker, a majority (50%) are small (<$50M), 36% are large (>$1000M) and 8% are medium-sized.